rollerworks/PasswordStrengthValidator/docs/strength-validation.md

 The strength is computed from various measures including length and usage of (special) characters.

-    Note: A strength is measured by the presence of a character and total length.
+**Note:** A strength is measured by the presence of a character and total length.
-    One can have a 'medium' password consisting of only a-z and A-Z, but with a length higher then 12 characters.
+One can have a 'medium' password consisting of only a-z and A-Z, but with a length higher than 12 characters.

-    If the password consists of only numbers or a-z/A-Z the final strength is decreased.
+If the password consists of only numbers or a-z/A-Z the final strength decreases.

 The strengths are marked up as follow.